برجاء الإنتظار ...

 Vincristine Sulphate is a vesicant and may cause severe local reaction or extravasation, see Caution in section 4.2.

-Leucopenia is less likely following therapy with vincristine sulphate than is the case with other oncolytic agents.
+Granulocytopenia is less likely following therapy with vincristine sulphate than is the case with other oncolytic agents.
 It is usually neuromuscular rather than bone marrow toxicity that limits dosage.
-However, because of the possibility of leucopenia, both physician and patient should remain alert for signs of any complicating infection.
-If leucopenia or a complicating infection is present, then administration of the next dose of vincristine sulphate warrants careful consideration.
+However, because of the possibility of granulocytopenia, both physician and patient should remain alert for signs of any complicating infection.
+If granulocytopenia or a complicating infection is present, then administration of the next dose of vincristine sulphate warrants careful consideration.
 On occasions, these infections may prove fatal.

 Acute uric acid nephropathy, which may occur after administration of oncolytic agents, has also been reported with vincristine sulphate.